-The Cancer Prevention Group, which is led by Professor Peter Sasieni, currently includes some 30 grant-funded researchers (including the Cancer Prevention Trials Unit) and is divided into four research sub-teams: statistics, experimental epidemiology, observational epidemiology and behavioral sciences.
-Group members have substantial expertise in epidemiology, clinical studies, use of routine registries and databases, as well as related statistical methodologies.
+The Cancer Prevention Group is led by Professor Peter Sasieni, and currently includes some 50 grant-funded researchers.
+It is divided into five research sub-teams: clinical trials, statistics, experimental epidemiology, observational epidemiology and behavioural science.
+Group members have substantial expertise in epidemiology, clinical studies, health psychology, use of routine registries and databases, as well as related statistical methodologies.
 Members of the group collaborate in cancer screening research internationally.

-This post will be offered on a fixed-term contract for 24 months.
+This post will be offered on an fixed-term contract for 12 months from 1 March 2022

 - Liaising with Patient and Public Involvement representatives

 - Contributing to the development of new projects for grant applications